learn-co-students/omniauth_readme-online-web-sp-000/README.md

 # OmniAuth

 ## Objectives
-1. Describe the problem of authentication and how OmniAuth solves it.
+1. Describe the problem of authentication and how OmniAuth solves it .
 2. Explain an OmniAuth strategy.
 3. Use OmniAuth to handle authentication in a Rails server.